Last updated: September 10, 2020

 - follow social distancing and hygiene guidelines during all activities

-- consult with businesses in advance as to their health and safety protocols
+- consult with businesses in advance regarding their health and safety protocols

-- observe physical distancing of two metres or six feet when gathering in groups of up to 50
+- observe physical distancing of two metres or six feet between people

 - keep your hands clean (if you have hand sanitizer, bring it with you)